-There are many different types of commercial and industrial project, so there is no one size fits all solution.
+There are many different types of industrial and commercial energy systems, so there is 'no one size fits all' solution.
 Through investment in CHP and trigeneration, and the use of renewable technologies, Vital Energi has developed a reputation for providing effective solutions which result in significant financial savings and reduced CO2 emissions, often far exceeding set targets.

 For example, CHP and community heating can be an important tool for airports, delivering serious year-on-year financial benefits and significantly cutting carbon emissions.
 In addition, waste heat from the CHP plant can be used to provide heating for terminals on site, thus reducing the need for additional power generation.

 Getting your energy solutions right can have huge, on-going, financial implications.
 We design and install technologies which can provide relief and exemption from a range of taxes, which include including the Climate Change Levy, the Carbon Reduction Commitment Energy Efficiency Scheme (CRC EES) and the Carbon Price Floor.